ai-systems/hybrid_autoregressive_inference/README.md

 **Training:**

 If you want to train the dense encoder from scratch, you can use the released `training.py` script.
-This will create a new [Sentence-BERT](https://www.sbert.net/) model (`bert-base-uncased`) and fine-tune it on the extracted inference chains `./data/training/chains_train.csv` using contrastive loss.
+This will create a new [Sentence-BERT](https://www.sbert.net/) model (`bert-base-uncased`) and fine-tune it on the inference chains stored in `./data/training/chains_train.csv` using contrastive loss.
 If needed, you can regenerate the training-set using the `extract_chains.py` script.

 ## Multi-hop Explanation Regeneration Experiment: